 "Not other than lie around.
 If you get another visit, you can ask whoever it is to bring you something to read."

-"All right.
-Thank you."
-The medic-nin turned and left.
-Naruto looked suddenly up, where the ceiling returned quickly to its non-broken state.
-That could get...really annoying, after a while.
+As the door closed, Naruto flinched and looked up, only to see the ceiling return quickly to its non-broken state.
+He shivered.
+That could get... really annoying, after a while.
 He lay back on the pillow again, and before he could remember to close his eyes the table to his right broke in pieces and collapsed.
 He shook his head compulsively and closed his eyes.

 A nurse came in with food.
 He opened his eyes, sitting up and trying to keep from looking at any one thing for long enough that he would see the illusions of destruction.
 She carried a tray with legs, which she extended and placed across his lap, harder than she needed to.
 A twinge shot through his ribs, and the nurse gave him a nasty look before stepping back.
 Naruto looked away, reminded of his apparent status in the village.
 As he looked out the window to avoid her eye, suddenly, deep gashes appeared across her arms, her chest, her face.
 She fell, blood pouring from the wounds, her arm already separate from her body...

-He gave a yell of horror and yanked his head around to look at her.
+He gave a yell of horror and jerked his head around to look at her.
 She, of course, was still entirely intact, and glanced at him contemptuously before stepping out of the room.

 The tray with the food had not been disturbed by his sudden movement, so he tried to sit up to eat it and was reprimanded by a slash of pain across his ribs.
 He dropped back, wincing, but the pain was less even now than it had been, and he tried again, pushing through it.
 He was damned if he was going to call back that nurse and ask her nicely to sit him up with pillows.
 She'd probably be more inclined to smother him with one.